taldcroft/asciitable/doc/index.rst

 reading or writing a table is largely broken into independent `base class elements`_ so that new formats can be accomodated by modifying the underlying class methods as needed.

+..
+Warning:: This package is no longer being developed.

+   The asciitable package has been moved into the `Astropy project
+   <http://astropy.org>`_ and is now known as `astropy.io.ascii`_.
+This new version is very
+   compatible with asciitable and most existing code should work.

+   The `astropy.io.ascii`_ package is being actively developed and contains many new features and bug fixes relative to asciitable.
+Users are strongly encouraged to migrate to `astropy.io.ascii`_.
+If you have any questions or problems please send mail to the AstroPy mailing list (astropy@scipy.org).

 :Copyright: Smithsonian Astrophysical Observatory (2011)
 :Author: Tom Aldcroft (aldcroft@head.cfa.harvard.edu)